Welcome to Uttlesford Wildlife.

 Ancient woodland with Oxlips, and chalk grassland roadside verges are specialities of the area.
 There are also marsh sites in our river valleys, and traditional orchards, all offering opportunities to see many wildflowers including orchids.

-To keep us interested in our wildlife we have been plotting sightings of Swallows, Swifts and Cuckoos as seen by our volunteers in the area as the birds return on migration, and also Red Kites which are now a regular feature. locations and dates are on these maps.
+To keep us interested in our wildlife in summer of 2020 we plotted sightings of Swallows, Swifts and Cuckoos as seen by local people in the area as the birds return on migration, and also Red Kites which are now a regular feature. locations and dates are on these maps.

 EARTH OVERSHOOT DAY